Just Where Does Your Brand Stand?

 4. How competitive are your prices and costs?

 5. How strong is your business’ competitive position in comparison to its competitors?

 6. What strategic issues are facing your business?

-5 Steps to Build a Brand Audit
+5 Steps to Conduct Your Brand Discovery

 After your brand program is in place, the beginning of each new year is the perfect time to evaluate your brand, review your brand goals for the next 12 months, and ensure you’re on track to reach those goals.
-A brand audit offers a snapshot of your brand’s performance and strategic direction at any given moment in time.
+A brand discovery offers a snapshot of your brand’s performance and strategic direction at any given moment in time.
 It enables you to identify what’s going right and what’s going wrong as well as real and potential opportunities and threats to your brand.